oneapi-src/level-zero/README.md

 See the [Level Zero specification](https://spec.oneapi.com/level-zero/latest/index.html) for more information about Level Zero.

+See the [Level Zero specification repo](https://github.com/oneapi-src/level-zero-spec) for contributing to the specification.

 Level Zero API versions are listed in the `ze_api_version_t` enumeration, located in the [ze_api.h](./include/ze_api.h) file.